kendraio/google-sheets-api-proxy/README.md

     git clone https://github.com/kendraio/kendraio-mock-api.git
     npm install

-Rename the provided `.env.example` file to `.env` and add the spreadsheet ID and API Key.
+Add the spreadsheet ID into the `now.json` configuration file.
 You can find the spreadsheet ID by looking at the URL of your sheet on Google Docs.
 It will look like this:

     https://docs.google.com/spreadsheets/d/[SPREADSHEET-ID]/edit